-Antsy Bonano knows this guy - and you probably've known someone like him, too - he just seems to disappear.
+Antsy Bonano knows this guy - and you probably have known someone like him, too - he just seems to disappear.
 No one ever really notices The Schwa, until Antsy and his friends decide they're really going to pay attention.
 Antsy's got troubles of his own, of course - family, neighbors, and how he treats his friends.

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .